BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

-{Generalizability to power budgets:} To test the model's generalization performance with respect to power, we pre-trained the models with \(P_{\text{Max}} = 1\) and evaluated their performance on \(P_{\text{Max}} \in \{2, 3\}\).
-The results are shown in Table \ref{pertrain:table:gen:power}.
+{\it{Generalizability to power budgets.}} To test the models' generalization performance with respect to transmit power, we pre-trained the models with \(P_{\text{Max}} = 1\) W and evaluated their performance on unseen \(P_{\text{Max}} \in \{2, 3\}\) W. The results are presented in Table \ref{pertrain:table:gen:power}.
 It can be observed that in terms of overall generalization performance, BERT and UBERT outperform GAT.
-Specifically, for the SR and MR tasks, both BERT and UBERT achieve over 95\% generalization performance, while GAT maintains only above 65\%.
-In the EE task, all models perform worse when \(P=3\) with \((K=8, N_{\rm T}=16)\).
-GAT achieves 63.13\%, while BERT and UBERT achieve 82.71\% and 91.02\%, respectively.
+Specifically, for the SR and MR tasks, both BERT and UBERT achieve a generalization performance over $95\%$, while GAT only maintains a performance of above $65\%$.
+In the EE task, all models exhibit worse at \(P=3\) with \((K=8, N_{\rm T}=16)\).
+GAT achieves $63.13\%$, while BERT and UBERT reaches $82.71\%$ and $91.02\%$, respectively.